Osoraa/alx-low_level_programming/0x0F-function_pointers/README.md

-# Solutions to the "0x0E structures typedef" set of tasks
+# Solutions to the "0x0F function Pointers" set of tasks

 ## Strategy